 is committed to making global citizenship a critical element in the education of twenty-first

-a new language, to completing internationally-focused research or internships, and
+to completing internationally-focused research or internships, and more.

 5) Why are you here and not somewhere else?
 This can be interpreted literally or abstractly;